APPLY TO BE A VENDOR

 FOOD VENDOR INFORMATION

-Oregon Food Handler Card(s): Anyone cooking or handling food must have an Oregon Food Handler Card.
+Oregon Food Handler Card(s): Anyone cooking or handling food at the festival must have an Oregon Food Handler Card.
 (Staff only working as cashier do not need this card.)

-Approved food vendors must apply and pay for a Clatsop County Temporary Restaurant License Application.
-This license application must be filed for all food vendors, including nonprofits.
-Application and payment is due to Clatsop County Environmental Health by early April 2024 (exact date TBD).
-We will provide instructions once you have been accepted into the Festival.
+Accepted food vendors must apply and pay for a Clatsop County Temporary Restaurant License Application.
+This license application must be filed by all food vendors, including nonprofits.
+Application and payment is due to Clatsop County Environmental Health by early April 2026.

 ALCOHOL VENDOR INFORMATION